 counts of fatal work injuries are available for over 300 MSAs.
 Eleven MSAs reported 50 or more fatal

 occupational injuries in 2014.
 For additional data by MSA, see the tables in the MSA section

 The Census of Fatal Occupational Injuries (CFOI), part of the BLS Occupational Safety and Health Statistics (OSHS)

-uses diverse state, federal, and independent data sources to identify, verify, and describe
+The CFOI program uses diverse state, federal, and independent data sources to identify, verify, and describe

 fatal work injuries.
-This assures counts are as complete and accurate as possible.
-For the 2012 data,
+This ensures counts are as complete and accurate as possible.
+For the 2014 data,

-over 19,000 unique source documents were reviewed as part of the data collection process.
+over 19,800 unique source documents were reviewed as part of the data collection process.
+For technical